cyang-kth/fmm/README.md

             + 2: id + o_path + c_path + geom(wkt) // consumes a lot of storage, for small data set
             + 3: id + o_path + (L-offset) + c_path
         - file: the matched file

+**Note that search radius and gps error should be specified in the same unit as the network file.**

 ## Performance measurement